 My favourite way to eat mung beans is to sprout them before cooking them.
 It is believed that if you sprout beans before eating them, that makes them more nutrient dense.
 It’s so quick and simple, you just need to make sure you remember to do it in advance.

-Delicious with Indian spices for a hearty dinner, or mashed down with garlic, ginger, fresh coriander and a little flour to make chickpea burgers or blitz in the food processor to make hummus (my favourite flavour is preserved lemon and garam masala hummus!).
+Delicious with Indian spices for a hearty dinner, chickpeas make the tasty Punjabi dish of Chole, traditionally served with Puri/(Bhatura).
+They can also be mashed down with garlic, ginger, fresh coriander and a little flour to make chickpea burgers or blitz in the food processor to make hummus (my favourite flavour is preserved lemon and garam masala hummus!).

-This lentil is black before being split and skinned, after this process, you are left with a small yellow lentil – which is what we refer to as ‘urad dhal’ (sometimes spelt ‘urid dhal’).
+This lentil is black before being split and skinned, after this process, you are left with a small yellow lentil – which is what we refer to as ‘urid dhal’ (sometimes spelt ‘urad dhal’).
 This yellow jewel is used to make dhal (Indian lentils), as well as a type of kofte (“meatball” or dumpling).
 Although it is fairly small, it requires overnight soaking before using.
-So simply put a cup of urad lentils in a dish and cover with water.
+Just put a cup of urid lentils in a dish and cover with water.
 In the morning, drain off the water and use as desired – either to make dhal or to blitz them in a food processor and add lots of other delicious flavours to make kofte!

 A meal of dhal and rice contains a complete set of amino acids.
 Every cell is in our bodies is made from amino acids and some cannot be made by the body, so we have to get them from our diet.

 We all know the common vegetables used in Indian cookery, as well as most cookery across the world.
 The commonly known and used vegetables such as potatoes, tomatoes, carrots, onions, peas, etc. are already familar to most people in Indian food.